smiddy-001/keybindings/src/readme.md

 ---

-### Every Single Type Of Software Ever... <sup>(easier said than done)</sup>
+### Every Single Type Of Software Ever <sup>(easier said than done)</sup>

-also some apps may need to be split up into their managable components, like video editing and audio editing although they may ship with the same software.
+Some apps may need to be split up into their managable components, like video editing and audio editing although they may ship with the same software.
+With the intent being I have to change this repo as little as humanly possible and that there is an end to this project where everything will be satisfied.

 #### **General Stuff / Web**